akashacms/akashacms-website/documents/news/2015/11/selling-products.html.md

 That's it - two places to add code, then the product is in the sidebar.

 Suppose you have multiple products, or want to have a full product description on a page.
 Simply make a different choice in "Choose How To Display The Product On Your Website" and paste the resulting code into the page.

+UPDATE: I have since removed the ShopIntegrator code from this site because their service is down today.
+That makes this particular service unreliable, and therefore I don't want it on the site.
+The advice is still valuable and shows not just integration of ShopIntegrator but other 3rd party services.